Arshad00a/MOSPI-Final_Server/data/nlu.md

 - NATIONALdataBANK

 ## intent:Project5
+- NPIQSI project5
-- NPIQSI
+- NPIQSI Project5
-- NPIQSI
+- NPIQSI Project5
 - npiqsi
-- NPIQSI
+- npiqsi
-- NPIQSI
+- NpIQsi

 ## intent:Ceo
-- Who is the ceo of mospi ?
+- Who is the ceo of mospi
 - Mospi ceo
 - ceo
 - who is the head of ceo
+- MospiCEO
+- CEO of Mospi
+- CEO

 ## intent:GIF_Response
 - gif from rasa